robots-on-farms-header.jpg

 The First Fully Autonomous Farms

-Agro robots are not just limited to harvesting one type of crop, though: they could take over entire farming systems.
-The world’s first fully autonomous outdoor farm, the UK’s ‘Hands Free Hectare’, managed to plant, tend and harvest 4.5 tonnes of barley and 6.5 tonnes of wheat from a hectare of land in 2017 and 2018, without a single person entering the field.
+Agro-robots are not just limited to harvesting one crop type; they could take over entire farming systems.
+The world’s first fully autonomous outdoor farm, the UK’s ‘Hands-Free Hectare’, managed to plant, tend and harvest 4.5 tonnes of barley and 6.5 tonnes of wheat from a hectare of land in 2017 and 2018 without a single person entering the field.
 The robots are all classic agricultural machines retrofitted with new technology - like a tractor with a drone autopilot system.8

 Related articles